Proven-Paradox/shaper-system/Handbook.md

 You cannot cast Leyline again while a previous Leyline you cast is still active.
 Intelligent enemies can easily recognize Leylines and understand their implications.
 Description: Augmenting a location to lend you power.
 This can be tapping into currents of power flowing through an area, setting up a device that projects an empowering field, invoking the spirits of the dead to empower you at a given place, and other similar effects.

-#### Life Tap
-Auxiliary
-Action: Minor
-Prerequisites: None
-Range: None
-Targets: Self
-Cost: 5 HP
-Effect: You regain MP equal to twice your [Capacity](#vitalitycapacity).
-This cannot be used outside of combat.
-Description: Recharging one’s mental capacity at the cost of one’s health in the heat of combat.
-This could be making a small cut to use your blood to fuel your spells, forcing yourself to ignore the fatigue of casting, rerouting power from your shields to your weapons, and similar ways of exceeding your normal limits.

 #### Lingering Strike
 Attack [Status]